-In the Spearfish area Civil Defense Sirens will sound whenever there is a tornado warning.
+Civil Defense Sirens will sound whenever there is a tornado warning.

-- Go to internal, lowest area of safety: hallways or basement away from windows - or glass. - Do not use elevators during tornado warning.
-Persons with mobility concerns: go to a safe place during tornado watch; do not wait for warning. - Close doors including main corridors. - Crouch near floor or under heavy, - well-supported objects; cover your head. - If outside, lie down in a low area such as a ditch; cover your head. - Be alert for fire; use fire plan as needed.
+- Go to internal, lowest area of safety: hallways or basement away from windows or glass. - All University buildings have signage posted at entrances indicating where the severe weather shelter location is located for that specific building. - Do not use elevators during tornado warning.
+Persons with mobility concerns: go to a safe place during tornado watch; do not wait for warning. - Close doors including main corridors. - Crouch near floor or under heavy, well-supported objects; cover your head. - If outside, lie down in a low area such as a ditch; cover your head.